MtDalPizzol/webpack-envy/README.md

 # Webpack Envy
+> An organizer for your Webpack configurations.

-    ** WARNING: THIS IS NOT A WEBPACK BOILERPLATE NOR A SCAFFOLDING TOOL **
+NOTE: THIS IS NOT A WEBPACK BOILERPLATE NOR A SCAFFOLDING TOOL

 This is a simple utility that prevents your Webpack configurations from turning into a complex and confusing box of "if" statements.
 It organizes your settings by environment and delivers a full configuration object using [webpack-merge](https://github.com/survivejs/webpack-merge).